drug-design/course/docs/chapters/adme-case-studies.md

 ### Examples of Rat Specific Induction of Enzyme Activities

-Rat specific induction of the enzyme activities of CYP1A1 and CYP1A2 be completely different from other species.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/examples-rat-specific-induction-enzyme-activities-1458bff4'><i class='fa fa-play' aria-hidden='true'></i></button>Rat specific induction of the enzyme activities of CYP1A1 and CYP1A2 be completely different from other species.
 One of these compounds Org D appeared very carcinogenic in the rat *in vivo* setting.
 However, these compounds may appear to be very rat specific.
 These compounds will be called non-genotoxic carcinogens in rats, but may be irrelevant for the human setting.
 Rat specific carcinogenic studies will result in the wrong answers for humans.

 ![](https://media.drugdesign.org/course/adme-case-studies/willem_rat_specific.png){: loading=lazy }